elswob/medline/README.md

 ls *.gz | xargs -n 1 -P 10 gunzip
 ```

+## Create the index

+Set specific mappings to deal with DOI and things

+python create_index.py

 ## Index the data

 Now all we need to do is load and index the data into elasticsearch.
 Assuming elastic search is running on your